-The request includes the construction of two additions containing 3,278 sq. ft. to the rear and side of the existing 1,643 sq. ft. main structure & cottage.
-The existing setback for the detached accessory structure on the rear (west) of the property is 6 feet 8 inches, less than the 10 feet required and is an existing non-conformity.
-The proposed rear setback of 8 feet 4 inches would allow for portions of the new three-story addition and relocated accessory structure (proposed to be elevated from the ground level to the third floor) to encroach within the required minimum setback.
-As this is a newly proposed setback, it does not relate to the historic context to the site, and may not be considered appropriate as it also facilitates large additions and the two-story relocation of the detached accessory structure.
+The revised request includes the construction of two additions containing 3,278 sq. ft. to the rear and side of the existing 1,643 sq. ft. main structure & cottage.
+The existing setback for the detached accessory structure on the rear (west) of the property is 6'8" and is an existing nonconformity.
+The proposed rear setback would allow for portions of the new three-story addition and relocated accessory structure (proposed from ground floor to third floor) to encroach within the setback.
+As this is a new proposed setback that does not provide historic context to the site, it may not be considered appropriate, as it also facilitates the relocation of the detached accessory structure to then be connected to the new additions.
 The board will need to determine if the variance is necessary to maintain the historic character of the property for the entirety of the project.